DmitryLitvintsev/enstore2cta/docs/enstore_schema.rst

 Enstore Schema
 ==============

-Here is Enstore DB schema
+Here is Enstore DB schema that does not contain "unattached" tables like `media_capacity`:

 .. image:: images/enstoredb.relationships.real.compact.png